WACO, TX — Baylor University has released the full independent and unedited report of the 26-member Commission on Historic Campus Representations.

 The Commission's report outlines recommendations for consideration by the Board regarding communicating "the complete history of the University and its evaluation of all statues, monuments, buildings and other aspects of the campus within this historical context."

 Baylor said the full, unedited report includes key findings on the university's historical connections to slavery and the Confederacy, as acknowledged in June 2020, and recommendations for consideration by Board of Regents.

 The full report can be found HERE.

-The Commission on Historic Campus Representations was comprised of 26 diverse individuals representing Baylor alumni, Regents, faculty, students and staff and was established as part of a unanimously passed resolution on racial healing and justice by the Board of the Regents on June 25, 2020, that acknowledged the University's historical connections to slavery and the Confederacy.
+The Commission on Historic Campus Representations was comprised of 26 diverse individuals representing Baylor alumni, Regents, faculty, students and staff and was established as part of a unanimously passedon racial healing and justice by the Board of the Regents on June 25, 2020, that acknowledged the University's historical connections to slavery and the Confederacy.

 After officially accepting the Commission's final report at its February meeting, the Board charged the University Administration with developing a proposed action plan regarding the recommendations, all of which will be evaluated and considered thoroughly, as feasible and in accordance with existing Board policies and procedures.